georchestra/georchestra/docs/setup/openldap.md

 To check the database number in your LDAP setup, you can go through the /etc/ldap/slapd.d/cn=config/ subdirectory and check the files olcDatabase={x}mdb.ldif".
 The different files should contain a olcSuffix attribute.
 The expected geOrchestra database is the one which contains a olcSuffix: dc=georchestra,dc=org.

-the memberOf.ldif file should match the expected database number in OpenLDAP, and you might need to adapt this LDIF file.
+The memberOf.ldif file should match the expected database number in OpenLDAP, and you might need to adapt this LDIF file.

 ## Add "sshPublicKey" objectClass

-The [openssh.ldif](../../ldap/openssh.ldif) file creates the "sshPublicKey" objectClass needed for sshPublicKey of user "testadmin" in next configuration step:
+The [openssh.ldif](../../ldap/openssh.ldif) file optionally creates the "sshPublicKey" objectClass, which is interesting to store `sshPublicKey` in the LDAP:

 ```
 sudo ldapadd -Y EXTERNAL -H ldapi:/// -f openssh.ldif